dbones-labs/laters/documentation/processing/custom-actions.md

 Step 3️⃣, allows you to implement logic before and after the execution of the other Actions (including Handler) in the pipeline chain.

-It also allows you to stop the execution the rest of the down stream pipeline items.
+It also allows you to stop the execution of the rest of the downstream pipeline items.

-## Configuring
+## Configuring.

-### IoC registration
+### IoC registration.

 > [!IMPORTANT]
-> you are required to register the type directly, not aginst an interface.
+> you are required to register the type directly, not against an interface.

 > [!NOTE]
 > The `Scope` is up to you, select the correct one.

-You require to tell the IoC container of the type, so it can apply dependency injection correctly.
+You are required to tell the IoC container of the type, so it can apply dependency injection correctly.

 ```csharp
 collection.TryAddScoped(typeof(EpicAction<>));
 ```

-### Inform the pipeline of this action
+### Inform the pipeline of this action.

 > [!WARNING]
 > This is under review, however the following will work, with minimal refactoring.

-We need to inform of `Laters` in which order to apply your Custom Actions, it only needs to happen at the application start, here is how you can apply this
+We need to inform `Laters` in which order to apply your Custom Actions, it only needs to happen at the application start, here is how you can apply this

 - 1️⃣ - Apply the `ConfigureLaters` located on the `HostBuilder`
 - 2️⃣ - Add to the CustomActions list (add your items in order)